Skip to main content

 Step 4.2 Implement the Constructor

 The constructor is called when the context is created.
-It initializes the context and returns a pointer to the context resource.
+It initializes the context and returns a struct that satisfies the ctx.Context interface.

 type inMemoryContext struct {